isu-avista/portal/README.md

-# Avista-IoT
+# Avista-Portal

 ## Description

-This is the IoT module providing the operations for data collection with the RPi devices.
+This is the Portal module providing the data aggregation

 ## Table of Contents